james-t-larson/neutral-times-api/taskell.md

 ## To Do

+- Complete Tests for the Article Controller
+    * [ ] Should not be able to request articles for the future
 - Link taskell and the github project
-- Enforce SSL in lightsail instance
 - Github actions should build on merge to main
-- Implment Basic authentication if toggled on. use env vars
 - Add Lazydocker to nvim
 - Prod should not be using seed data
+- Update swagger so that it points at the correct domain depending on the env
+    * [ ] Need to get around basic auth in dev somehow
+    * [ ]
+- Complete Tests for OpenAi Service
+- Complete Tests for Event Registry
+- Complete Tests for Generation Service

 ## Doing

-- Complete tests for article and model controller
-    * [ ] Complete edge case tests for model
-    * [ ]
+- Get Lazydocker working in AWS instance.
+Can't even get into rails c without googling

 ## Done